Montessori tracker and observation tool for UK home-ed

 What's on the Shelf

-Materials grouped by Montessori area across on-shelf, in-rotation, stored and retired.
+Materials grouped by Montessori area (Practical Life, Sensorial, Language, Maths, Cultural), across on-shelf, in-rotation, stored and retired.
 A plane-aware nudge surfaces stored materials your child is ready for.

 Pairs well with